sizovs/boring-stack/README.md

 # JS
 Modern JS is not the same JS many developers disliked a decade ago.
 It offers one of the best developer experiences (DX), a vibrant ecosystem, and is a highly agile language that doesn't require re-compilation.
 It is well-suited for I/O-heavy applications, like most web apps.

-You might squeeze more performance from your server with Rust, but who cares?
-Unless you're very CPU/RAM limited, the bottleneck for web apps will be I/O, not CPU or RAM, so Rust won’t necessarily help you handle more users on a single box (it might reduce latency, though, since it doesn't have garbage collection).
-The cool thing about JS runtimes is that they are built using "fast" runtimes—C++ or Rust—so you get speed without sacrificing DX.

 Regarding TypeScript: I've worked with many strongly typed languages, and I find the TS type system a bit too intricate for my taste.
 While it’s sophisticated and feature-rich, it often produces more boilerplate than I would prefer.
 Moreover, while types in general can be beneficial when integrated into the language, I view TypeScript as a hacky abstraction over a nice and simple dynamic language.
 TS compiles into an unwieldy JS, making troubleshooting and debugging a nightmare.
 I hope one day JS adopts optional types, or that TS evolves into a separate language with its own runtime that doesn’t compile into JS.
 Then it might be worth considering a switch.
 Meanwhile, JS evolves rapidly and remains my preferred choice—especially with plenty of tests, which you should be writing with TS anyway.
 The great thing about JS is that most libraries come with types, so you can take advantage of code assistance without needing to write TS yourself.

 #### Node > Bun